Skip to content

 A truly smart safety system accounts for human factors and complex environments.
 What happens if an initial alert is missed or if a situation requires a broader response?
 This is where escalation protocols come in.
 You can configure the system to follow a specific chain of command.
 For instance, an initial alert might go to the lifeguard in that specific zone.
 If the alert isn't acknowledged within a set time, it can automatically escalate, notifying a head lifeguard, facility manager, or even a first-aid station via dedicated apps on their devices.
 The GUARDian Hub manages these complex notifications, ensuring the right people are alerted at the right time and providing a structured response plan for any emergency.

-How Wearables Complement Traditional Safety Measures
+How Wearables Enhance Existing Safety Measures

 When you think about water safety, trained lifeguards are probably the first thing that comes to mind.
 They are, and always will be, the cornerstone of a safe aquatic environment.
 But even the most skilled lifeguards are human.
 They face challenges like sun glare, water distortion, and the sheer chaos of a crowded pool.
 This is where wearable technology comes in, not as a replacement, but as a powerful partner.